Dead reckoning is the process of estimating a vessel’s current position by advancing a known position using course, speed, time, and distance.

 The uncertainty in the estimated position (DR) increases especially with the elapsed navigation time.

-In reality, it often depends on the weather, strong currents, and storm conditions.
+In reality, the accuracy of DR positions often depends on external factors such as weather, strong currents, and storm conditions.

 see also: celestial plotting sheets